 The border between Algeria and Morocco has been closed since 1994.

-In 1996, Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.
+In 1996, the Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.

 Since the constitutional reform of 1996, the bicameral legislature consists of two chambers.

-In 1999, King Hassan II died and was succeeded by his son, Mohammed VI.
+King Hassan II died in 1999 and was succeeded by his son, Mohammed VI.

-In 2000, Infant mortality was 42 deaths per 1,000 live births.
+In 2000, the infant mortality rate in Morocco had decreased to 42 deaths per 1,000 live births.

 In 2001, the first International Film Festival of Marrakech (FIFM) was held in Marrakech.